 If you’ve found your dream block of land and the only thing holding you back is a slope, put your worries aside and go for it!

 The most common factor that scares homebuyers away from a sloping site is the idea that construction costs will increase as the builder struggles to work with the hill(s).
 While this is sometimes the case, these expenses are usually balanced out by the fact that sloping sites are often sold at a lower price than their flat counterparts.
-Overall, you may even find that building on a sloping site ends up costing you less than doing so on a flat block!
+Overall, you may even find that building on a sloping block ends up costing you less than doing so on a flat block!

 If you’re about to buy (or have already bought) a sloping site, here are 5 key tips to keep in mind as you head into the building process.